Representation for Grandparents in Houston

 an experienced CPS attorney.

-My firm has long been representing Houston residents with aggressive and
+Our firm has long been representing Houston residents with aggressive and

-my vast knowledge with
+to combine our vast knowledge with

 nearly 15 years of experience to fight for the outcome you and your grandchildren need.

 Find out more by filling out an